nculwell/MathStudy/README.md

 # MathStudy
 Info on resources for studying math, stats, CS, etc.

 I created this list for my own studies.
 I haven't read most of the books here yet, and probably never will read most of them.
 I've left it visible to the public, though, in case anyone else finds it useful.
-I make no promises; it may be full of bad advice and it probably contains some erroneous statements about points of fact.
+I make no promises: it may be full of bad advice and it probably contains some erroneous statements about points of fact.

 ## Annotations